Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Nilpotent (Anti-)co-BRST Symmetries: Supervariable Formalism

 where the superscript $(AD)$ denotes the expansions of the supervariables after the application of the anti-co-BRST invariant restrictions quoted in (27).
-A close and careful observation of the above expansion shows that we have already obtained the non-trivial anti-co-BRST symmetry transformations $(s_{ad})$ of (4).
-The above relation (30) also provides the geometrical interpretation of $s_{ad}$ in the language of the translational generator $\partial_\theta$ on the (1, 1)-dimensional chiral super-submanifold of the general (1, 2)-dimensional supermanifold (on which our 1D theory of rigid rotor is considered).
+The trivial anti-co-BRST invariance of some variables [e.g. $s_{ad} (r,\,\vartheta,\,p_{\vartheta},\,B) = 0]$ implies that we have the analogue of equation (8) with the replacement $({\cal B}) \rightarrow (AD)$ and $\bar\theta \rightarrow \theta$.
+A close and careful observation of the above expansions show that we have already obtained the non-trivial anti-co-BRST symmetry transformations $(s_{ad})$ of (4).
+The above relation (30) also provides the geometrical interpretation of $s_{ad}$ in the language of the translational generator $\partial_\theta$ on the (1, 1)-dimensional {\it chiral} super-submanifold of the general (1, 2)-dimensional supermanifold (on which our 1D theory of Hodge theory (i.e. rigid rotor) is considered).
+To be more explicit, we have the mapping $s_{ad} \leftrightarrow \partial_\theta $.
+In other words, the translation of the chiral {\it supervariables} (obtained after the anti-co-BRST invariant restrictions (27)) along the Grassmannian direction $\theta$ of the {\it chiral} super-submanifold produces the anti-co-BRST symmetry transformation ($s_{ad}$) for the corresponding {\it ordinary} variable.